Facing threats, some election workers weigh whether to stay

 Hoffman announced last week that she was resigning to take another job, saying her decision was motivated largely by “the nastiness that we have dealt with.”
 Hoffman said the county elections director left for the same reasons.

-On Friday, an official with the U.S. Department of Justice was scheduled to update state election officials gathered in Louisiana for their summer conference on the work of the task force that was announced in June 2021.
+On Friday, an official with the U.S. Department of Justice met with state election officials gathered in Louisiana for their summer conference and updated them on the work of a special task force, which was announced a year ago.

 Three men have been charged by federal prosecutors, with one of them pleading guilty last month.
 In that case, Colorado Secretary of State Jena Griswold was the subject of multiple threatening posts on social media.